Strong Bow Shocks: Turbulence and An Exact Self-Similar Asymptotic: Numerical Setup and Results

 \subsection{Results}

 In Figures \ref{fig:bow_rigid} and \ref{fig:bow_v01} we plot the two edge cases considered in this work.
 Namely, the full structure of the bow shock for the rigid body and the windiest body, i.e, $v_{\rm wind} = 0.1$, respectively.
-In Figure \ref{fig:bow_rigid} we see the density field behind the rigid body perfectly evacuated, a testament to the robustness of the immersed boundary method invoked to model the boundary layer.
-In Figure \ref{fig:bow_v01}, the density field only approaches that of the ambient field at a characteristic radius of $z = -150$.
+In Figure \ref{fig:bow_rigid} the density field behind the rigid body is evacuated (i.e., $\rho \ll 1$), a testament to the robustness of the immersed boundary method invoked to model the boundary layer.
+In Figure \ref{fig:bow_v01}, the density field only gradually decreases to values $\rho \lesssim 0.1$ at large distances $|z| \geq 150$.
 This hints at the fact that the windy obstacles approach the asymptotic solutions slower than the perfectly rigid obstacle since the downstream is polluted by turbulent streams of ablated material.

 Moreover, the self-similar theory and numerical simulation show near perfect agreement for the rigid body as shown by Figure \ref{fig:rigid_xi}.
 There, we plot the quantities $\rho$, $p$, and $u$ as functions of the self-similar variable, $\xi$.
 We consider $100\ell$ as the nominal threshold for the far downstream and plot each hydrodynamic quantity in logarithmic intervals further downstream to better showcase the self-similar nature of the bow shock extent.